 The Equation Group built the malware for an ideal purpose after a network system was already compromised successfully.
 It included a couple of tools used in data collection, gaining pretense, employing a lateral move in an environment.
 This malware appeared to be the sophisticated version of the popular Metasploit’s Meterpreter.
 The nastiest of these tools was the Eventlogedit, which could delete log entries from a compromised system.

-Researchers Develop Python Script to Recover Deleted Logs
+Researchers Utilize Python Script in Deleted Logs Recovery

-The Python script created by Fox-IT will enable investigators to rebuild the original log file and trace the attacker’s footprints.
-The script has been made available on GitHub and should be seen as a helpful tool for investigating compromised machines.
+The Fox-IT published Python script helps investigators recover the original log file and trace back the cybercriminal’s footprints.
+You can find the Python script on GitHub and use it as a helpful tool in investigating such crimes.

 It will be of your benefit to realize that the DanderSpiritz has been in public circulation for over a year, which means that the NSA does not consider it a valuable tool anymore.
 However, there is a high possibility that cybercriminals are using the utility to integrate a technique for themselves.
 This then means that their activities might be traceable.